BasharIrani23/reading-notes/week6/API-Integration.md

 # Review API Server Build
 ### 1-Explain the different between a query string parameter and a path parameter.

-1-Difference between a query string parameter and a path parameter:

 A query string parameter and a path parameter are both methods of sending data in an HTTP request, but they have different structures and purposes:

 Path Parameter: It is part of the actual URL path.
 Typically used to identify a specific resource or a set of resources.
 They are embedded in the URL.
 For example, in the URL http://amazingapi.com/api/v1/products/12345, 12345 is a path parameter that likely identifies a unique product.